FFJC Policy Recommendations

-- Delay referral of parking, red light, speed camera tickets to collection firms until after April 30, 2020.
+- Delay referral of parking, red light, speed camera tickets to collection firms until June 1, 2020.

 - Delay driver’s license suspensions until after April 30, 2020.

-- Extend utility bill due dates and referral to collection firms until after April 30, 2020.
+- Extend utility bill due dates and referral to collection firms until June 1, 2020.